2023 Super Bowl half-time show: 3 things to know

 As of Tuesday, the odds on several gambling sites had “Don’t Stop The Music” from Rihanna’s 2007 album “Good Girl Gone Bad” as the most likely first song during the halftime show.
 Gamblers are predicting she’ll end the performance with another hit from the same album, “Umbrella.”

 Super Bowl halftime shows are usually around 15 minutes long.
-Last year’s performance by Dr. Dre, Kendrick Lamar, Eminem, Mary J. Blige and Snoop Dogg included nine songs in its setlist.
+Last year’s performance by Dr. Dre, Kendrick Lamar, Eminem, Mary J. Blige, and Snoop Dogg included nine songs on its setlist.
 The year before that, the Weeknd also sang nine songs.

 With so many hits over her career, Rihanna is likely to perform a medley of favorites.
 The other songs betters believe are most likely to be included somewhere in the performance are “We Found Love,” “Where Have You Been,” and “Rude Boy.”